Skip to main content

 Citations:

-• Achieves satisfactory performance on the required end-of-course assessment instruments, unless the child's ARD committee has determined that satisfactory performance on the required end-of-course assessment instruments is not necessary for graduation; and
+• Achieves satisfactory performance on the required end-of-course assessment instruments, unless the child's ARD committee has determined that satisfactory performance on the required end-of-course assessment instruments is not required for graduation; and

 Citations: